-When analysed by individual year groups, it is clear that in some year groups the attainment gap between PP and non-PP children is larger (PP children not making as much progress as non-PP) whilst in other year groups, the gap has narrowed.
+When analysed by individual year groups, in some year groups the attainment gap between PP and non-PP children is larger, whilst in other year groups, the gap has narrowed.
+Comparing nationally published data, Disadvantaged Pupils outcomes compare favourably to national averages and those of Non-Disadvantaged peers.